Download System

 Technical Architecture

-Chunked Downloads
+Pack-Based Downloads

 Benefits

-• • Per-chunk integrity verification
+• • Per-pack and per-file integrity verification

-• • Automatic retry with backoff
+• • Automatic retry with backoff on failure

 File System Integration